The Hepatitis A vaccine is not mandatory for college students in the state of Rhode Island but is highly recommended for all young adults.

 RISD Health Services can provide a referral to local vaccination clinics or pharmacies for Hepatitis A vaccination.
 This is generally covered by all health insurance, including RISD Student Health Insurance (United Health Student Resources).

 How do I request a referral to receive the Hepatitis A vaccinations?

 Students should call the RISD Health Services office at 401-454-6625.

-Upon request, the Health Services office will process the referral to East Side Urgent Care at which time the student should visit the walk-in clinic.
+Upon request, the Health Services office will process the referral to local vaccination clinics or pharmacies at which time the student should visit the walk-in clinic.